LWAYVE/android-sdk/README.md

 ```

-### Handle Audio
+### Handling Audio
-You must configure your application to send playback commands (e.g., Play, Pause) to the LWAYVE SDK as well as receive playback commands from the LWAYVE SDK.
+In order to interact with the LWAYVE SDK you'll need to add the playback control to your applications UI.
+If you wish to listen for playback events broadcast by the SDK,
+you may optionally set an OnPlaybackEventListener.

 #### Implementing the LWAYVE playback control in your application's UI.

 Add the control to your Activity's xml layout file:

-Example

 ```